 The Huel Black Edition is made with naturally gluten-free tapioca starch, uses all-natural sweeteners and flavours, and contains green tea extract, a source of polyphenols, a natural antioxidant.

 This meal replacements mix contains a staggering 1,250 calories and a whopping 50 grams of protein in each 321-gram serving.
-Better still, there are hardly any fat or sugar in the mix, although we do recommend taking at least some dietary fats if you are planning on bulking up and also staying healthy.
+Better still, there is hardly any fat or sugar in the mix, although we recommend taking at least some dietary fats if you are planning to bulk up and stay healthy.

-Much like all other 'Naked' products, the Naked Mass powder is GMO, soy, gluten and hormone free and has no rBGH or rBST in it either.
-The Naked Mass is cold processed with no acid and bleaching involved: no need to spoil such a fine powder with unnatural processing methods.
+Like all other 'Naked' products, the Naked Mass powder is GMO, soy, gluten, and hormone-free and has no rBGH or rBST.
+The Naked Mass is cold processed with no acid and bleaching involved: no need to spoil such a fine powder with synthetic processing methods.

 If you are a hard gainer boy or girl, try the Naked Mass, it's probably a better option than having yet another portion of rice and chicken for breakfast.